zengm-games/zengm/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ## Installing and Running

-The easiest way to play is by going to http://play.basketball-gm.com/

-Basketball GM requires a web browser with IndexedDB support.
-Mozilla Firefox (any recent version) works best and is most thoroughly tested.
-Google Chrome (version 23 or higher) works, but it's not as well tested as Firefox.
-Internet Explorer 10 seems to work, but it's not regularly tested.
-(TLDR: Use Firefox or maybe Chrome)

-If you want to run your own copy...
+If you just want to play the game, go to http://www.basketball-gm.com/ Instructions below are for developers who want to run a copy so that they can test changes to the code locally.

-In addition to a supported browser, you need some way of running a web server to display the content.
-The easiest way is using the `runserver.py` file included here.
-First, install Python and web.py (as simple as `sudo apt-get install python-webpy` on Ubuntu).
+To run the game with local files, you need some way of running a web server to display the content.
+There are currently three ways to do it.
+It doesn't matter which you use as long as you can get it to run on your computer.

+### 1. Mongoose - Easiest on Windows

+Run `mongoose-tiny-4.1.exe`.
+Point your browser to http://localhost:8080/

+That's it.

+If that doesn't work, try right clicking on the Mongoose icon in your notification area and poke around in there.
+You can also see if there is a newer version of Mongoose available http://cesanta.com/downloads.html

+### 2. web.py - Easiest on Linux

+Install Python and web.py (as simple as `sudo apt-get install python-webpy` on Ubuntu).
 Then, from the command line, run:

     python runserver.py

-Finally, point your browser to http://0.0.0.0:8080/
+Point your browser to http://localhost:8080/

-If that URL doesn't work, try http://127.0.0.1:8080/
+If that URL doesn't work, try http://0.0.0.0:8080/

+### 3. Apache

-Alternatively, the mod_rewrite rules in .htaccess can be used to make Apache run Basketball GM.
+If you can't get one of the above methods to work, the mod_rewrite rules in `.htaccess` can be used to make Apache run Basketball GM.
 Everything should work if you just have a domain/subdomain point at this folder with mod_rewrite enabled.

 ## Debugging and Problem Solving

-If something starts behaving weirdly (this is beta software), you can reset you database by clicking the "Reset DB" link in the debug menu at the top.
-If that still doesn't work (which unfortunately happens sometimes with a corrupted database), you might have to just delete everything and start fresh.
-In Firefox, go to the `indexedDB` folder in your Firefox profile folder and delete the folder corresponding to your copy of Basketball GM (such as `http+++0.0.0.0+8080` if you're running it locally through web.py, or `http+++play.basketball-gm.com` if you're playing on the official website).
-That will delete all of the game's stored data.
+For debugging information, go to http://play.basketball-gm.com/ and click on Help > Debugging.

-To run the test suite, go to http://0.0.0.0:8080/test
+To run the test suite, go to http://localhost:8080/test